-There have been and remain two major areas of danger to national security in this story.
+There have been and remain two major areas of danger to national security in the Edward Snowden story.
 The first is reckless or inadvertent exposure of information in the articles and the excerpts of documents published.
 The second is in Snowden or those with access to the documents practising poor security measures, or simply not knowing what they’re doing to make sure the material doesn’t fall into the wrong hands.

 Before travelling to Hong Kong to meet Snowden, Glenn Greenwald asked him to send him some documents so he could have some idea of what he was letting himself in for:

 ‘To do that, [Snowden] told me again to install various programs.
 I then spent a couple of days online as the source walked me through, step by step, how to install and use each program, including, finally, PGP encryption.
-Knowing that I was a beginner, he exhibited great patience, literally on the level of “Click the blue button, now press OK, now go to the next screen.”’
+Knowing that I was a beginner, he exhibited great patience, literally on the level of “Click the blue button, now press OK, now go to the next screen.”’¹

 Snowden then sent Greenwald a file containing around 25 documents:

 ‘I un-zipped the file, saw the list of documents, and randomly clicked on one of them.
 At the top of the page in red letters, a code appeared: “TOP SECRET//COMINT/NOFORN/.”